Bendigo

 Residential development activity is lower than average in Bendigo according to AreaSearch's national comparison of local real estate markets

-Bendigo has seen approximately 27 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Over the past five financial years, from FY-21 to FY-25, around 137 homes were approved, with an additional 12 approved so far in FY-26.
-Despite a declining population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers shows Bendigo had approximately 27 new homes approved annually.
+Between FY-21 and FY-25, around 137 homes were approved, with 12 more in FY-26 so far.
+Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average expected construction cost of new homes is $461,000, indicating developers are targeting the premium market segment.
-This year, Bendigo has registered $143.6 million in commercial approvals, demonstrating strong commercial development momentum.
-Compared to the Rest of Vic., Bendigo has around two-thirds the rate of new dwelling approvals per person and ranks among the 60th percentile nationally.
-New building activity consists of 59.0% detached houses and 41.0% attached dwellings, reflecting an increasing blend of housing types offering choices across price ranges.
+New homes are being built at an average expected construction cost of $461,000, indicating developers target the premium market segment.
+This financial year saw $143.6 million in commercial approvals, suggesting strong commercial development momentum.
+Compared to Rest of Vic., Bendigo has around two-thirds the rate of new dwelling approvals per person and ranks among the 60th percentile nationally.
+New building activity consists of 59.0% detached houses and 41.0% attached dwellings, reflecting a shift from the area's existing housing composition (currently 82.0% houses).

 Frequently Asked Questions - Development